printedcom/rabbitmq-queue-bundle/README.md

 ```
 If you do, then consider upgrading `doctrine/cache` version to at least `1.7.0`, otherwise
 `CacheQueueMaintenanceStrategy` might be saying, that the maintenance mode is up, when
-there was connection issues to your memcached server.
+there was any connection issues to your memcached server.

 ### Required configuration parameters